The Private Protected Area Program

-In general, the Nature Refuges Program targets suitable properties and works with the landholders of those properties where there is a mutual conservation interest.
-To determine whether an area of land may be suitable for targeting as a nature refuge, the department assesses the land's biodiversity values against the Nature Refuges Program objectives and conservation priorities.
+To determine whether an area of land may be suitable for targeting as a nature refuge, the department assesses the land's biodiversity values against the program’s objectives and conservation priorities.
 This assessment considers the significance of the potential nature refuge at a property, landscape and strategic level.
-Potential nature refuges are those that:
+Potential nature refuges must meet one of the following criteria:

-- at a strategic level, possess exceptional values or circumstances that contribute to improved conservation in Queensland; and/or
+- at a strategic level, possess exceptional values or circumstances that contribute to improved conservation in Queensland

 - deliver on the objectives of NatureAssist.